mpaldridge/math1710-2122/README.md

-Draft notes for MATH1710 Probability and Statistics 1 at the University of Leeds, 2021--22.
+Notes for MATH1710 Probability and Statistics 1 at the University of Leeds, 2021--22.
+(For pandemic-related reasons, no in-person lectures were held.
+These notes, in 11 weekly sections, are interspersed with YouTube videos instead.
+These seemed worth keeping around.)